 Your facility is unique, and your safety system should be able to handle its specific conditions.
 Drowning detection systems need to perform reliably in all types of water, from clear indoor pools to darker lakefronts and busy water parks.
 Conventional safety measures like fences and pool covers are great for preventing unauthorized access, but a detection system closes the safety gap when people are actively swimming.
 When choosing a system, consider its ability to function in your environment.
 Look for technology that is proven to work effectively in various depths, clarities, and lighting conditions.
 A versatile and adaptable system ensures you have consistent protection, no matter the setting.

-Comparing Drowning Detection Technologies
+Comparing Different Drowning Detection Systems

 Choosing the right drowning detection system is a big decision, and understanding the different technologies available is the first step.
 These systems are designed to be a critical layer of protection that supports your lifeguards, giving them the tools to respond faster when every second counts.
 From camera-based surveillance to individual wearable devices, each approach has its own way of monitoring swimmers and identifying potential emergencies.
 Let's look at how these technologies stack up so you can find the best fit for your facility’s unique needs.

-A Look at the WAVE GUARDian System
+Spotlight: The WAVE GUARDian System

 The WAVE GUARDian system is a great example of modern, wearable-based technology.
 It’s designed to help lifeguards protect swimmers by detecting potential drownings in real time.
 Because drowning is often silent and happens incredibly fast, this system acts as an extra set of eyes, even in challenging conditions.
 It works effectively in all kinds of water, from clear indoor pools to murky lakes and rivers.
 A single WAVE system can monitor up to 300 swimmers across a range of over 700 feet, giving your team comprehensive coverage and helping them react more quickly to danger.

-Computer Vision vs. Wearable Sensors
+Computer Vision vs. Wearable Sensors: Which Is Right for You?

 Drowning detection systems generally fall into two categories: computer vision and wearable sensors.
 Computer vision systems use strategically placed cameras and artificial intelligence to analyze swimmer behavior from above or below the water.
 They learn to distinguish between normal swimming and signs of distress.
 In contrast, wearable technology, like WAVE’s Swimmer Alert trackers, provides individualized monitoring.
 Each swimmer wears a lightweight, comfortable device that tracks their time underwater.
 If a swimmer is submerged for too long, the system automatically sends an alert to the lifeguard team, pointing them to the exact location of the potential incident.

-Evaluating Performance and Reliability
+How to Measure Performance and Reliability

 The most important job of an automated drowning detection system is to help your staff respond to emergencies with speed and accuracy.
 When evaluating different technologies, consider their performance in real-world conditions.
 How well does the system work in a crowded pool or in water with low visibility?
 A system’s reliability is also tied to its false alarm rate.
 Too many false alarms can cause lifeguards to become desensitized to alerts, so finding a system that is both sensitive and precise is key.
 Reading testimonials from other aquatic facilities can provide valuable insight into a system's day-to-day performance.